dialchain/dial/README.md

 The first declaration (Declaration-0) creates the token.
 Subsequent declarations modify the token.
 Like displayed in TW2022031015, a token can be modified more than once in a single time window.

 ## Publisher
 The entity responsible for the publication of a declaration into the Dial is called a __publisher__.
-Before insertion into the Dial, the publishers of the __neighborhood__ responsible for this token verify that the submited declaration is consistent with the state of the token as documented so far, and publishers of the neighborhood responsible for that neighborhood insert the declaration into the protocol of the first neighborhood.
+Before insertion into the Dial, publishers of the neighborhood responsible for this token __(THOst)__ verify that the submited declaration is consistent with the state of the token as documented so far, and publishers of the neighborhood responsible for that neighborhood __(NHost)__ insert the declaration into the protocol of that neighborhood.

 In order to act as a publisher in the time window TW+1, a publisher must register for performance in time window TW.